lukasolson/jquery-ui-markup/readme.md

 <script type="text/javascript" src="jqueryui-markup.js"></script>
 ```

 Note: there is still a lot of work to do before this is fully-featured.
-Things like support for option names with capital letters, support for option values that aren't static, support for space-separated values in data-jqui attribute, etc.
+Things like support for option values that are tied to variables, support for calling multiple jQuery UI functions on single elements via space-separated values in data-jqui attribute, etc.